lyner96/personal/page/about.md

 - [July 2021] Thesis submitted.

 November 2020 - April 2021
-- I worked as data scientist at a mdecial service company.
+- I worked as data scientist at a medical service company.

 May 2021 - present
 - I worked as research assitant at Sunway University.